 Ted (cont’d): So all 3,000 counties, the majority of them are online now, they’ve been coming online this last 10 years, and now they’re getting sophisticated enough to actually do it online.
 So you can buy thousands of tax lien certificates.
 For example, take Cook County, Chicago.
 Years ago, I went to the auction.
 It took 35 days to have the auction, because they had 100,000 tax certificates–

 Ted: And they had to get up and read it on a three-by-five card.
 They would read it.
 All right, now it’s all online, so they can get it all done in four or five days online.
-You can just go online and buy tax lien certificates.
+You can just go and purchase tax liens online.
 You buy all you want.

 Randy: So, if I’m doing that, how exactly does it work?
 I mean, first of all, I’ve got to find, obviously, their website.
 And then, is there just a list of all this?
 And then, just take me through step by step.

 Ted: Okay, step by step.
 So every county is a separate entity.
 In other words, it’s like its own corporation.
 So that county, when they have a tax lien, someone that doesn’t pay, they post it on their website.
 It says defaulted tax lien certificate, and every time someone doesn’t pay, they put it on that website.

 Ted (cont’d): So you could go to the website.
 And then once a year, usually multiple times a year, I’m just reaching on my desk here.
 I’m just picking up a newspaper, which I’m going to show you in just a second.
 Multiple times a year, they’ll publish it in the newspaper.
 So I’m holding up Jacksonville, Florida, and Jacksonville, Florida had 35,000 tax lien certificates.
 They put them all in the news.
 There are no pictures in here.